 Jurgen Tolksdorf newbie birder spotted many birds for us with his keen eye.
 “What’s that?” he’d say.
 In Etosha one night we woke up to the b-b-b-b-bhooo of a white-faced owl near our tents.
 We shook everyone awake and grabbed our torches and binocs and went to look for it.
 Except Jurgen.
 He said “A WHAT?” and rolled over and went back to sleep.
 We searched in vain and got back to bed very late, disappointed.

 Next morning after a short night’s sleep, on our way back from breakfast we met Jurgen who had risen late after a long night’s sleep and was now on his way to eat.
 While we chatted he looked up in the tree above our heads and said “What’s that?”.

 Lunchtime high on the Momfo cliffs overlooking a great bend in the Mfolosi river.
 Our guides lit a fire and began to prepare our lunch.
-We settled down for a well-deserved break after the hike up the hill.
+We shucked off our light daypacks and settled down for another ‘well-deserved’ break after our gentle amble up the hill.